KGerhardt/ROCkOut/ROCkin/README.md

  ![Example Figure of sequence similarity heatmap](https://github.com/KGerhardt/ROCkOut/blob/main/ROCkin/05_Example_Figs/00_Example-A.png)

-Once you have made your selections, create two fasta formatted files that share the same short meaningful defline names.
-One should have the nucleotide sequence (.fnn) and the other should have the amino acid sequence (.faa).
-We will call these RefSeqs.fnn and RefSeqs.faa.
-Example files can be found in the 06_Example_Files directory of this repo.
+Once you have made your selections, create a fasta formatted file with the amino acid sequences and short meaningful defline names.
+We will refer this file of curated sequences as RefSeqs.faa.
+Example file can be found in the 06_Example_Files directory of this repo.

 # PART 01 01: UniProt sequence search